nandokakimoto/cracking-the-code-interview/trees-and-graphs/4.1/README.md

 # Route Between Nodes

-Given da directed graph, design an algorithm to find out whether there is a route between two nodes.
+Given a directed graph, design an algorithm to find out whether there is a route between two nodes.